Georgia Property Tax Appeal: Protest vs Non-Protest Analysis (159 Counties)

 Last Updated: March 2026

-In 2020, just 2.7% of Georgia's approximately 4.5 million property parcels were formally appealed.
-That means 97.3% of property owners (roughly 4.38 million households) accepted their county's assessed value without question.
-Many of those homeowners were overassessed.
+In any given year, only a small fraction of Georgia's approximately 4.5 million property parcels are formally appealed.
+That means the vast majority of property owners (roughly 4.4 million households) accept their county's assessed value without question.
+Many of those homeowners are overassessed.
 Realtor.com's 2025 Property Tax Report estimated that 40.5% of U.S. properties carry assessments high enough that protesting could save the owner $100 or more per year.
-In Gwinnett County specifically, 49% of homes were overvalued as of 2025.

-This analysis combines Georgia Department of Revenue data, county-level appeal volumes from Hallock Law's six-year study of 748,421 appeals, assessed values from Georgia's 159 counties, and national overassessment research to answer one question: how much money do non-protesting Georgia homeowners leave on the table every year?
+This analysis combines Georgia Department of Revenue data, assessed values from Georgia's 159 counties, U.S. Census home-value data, and national overassessment research to answer one question: how much money do non-protesting Georgia homeowners leave on the table every year?

 The gap between those who appeal and those who don't isn't just about behavior.
 It's a financial divide that compounds every year.

-The math behind the $956 million: of the 4.38 million non-protesting parcels, approximately 1.77 million (40.5%) are likely overassessed enough to benefit from an appeal, per Realtor.com's national analysis.
+The math behind the $956 million: of the roughly 4.4 million non-protesting parcels, approximately 1.77 million (40.5%) are likely overassessed enough to benefit from an appeal, per Realtor.com's national analysis.
 At the national median potential savings of $539 per year for overassessed properties, that totals roughly $956 million annually.

 Higher-population counties generate most of Georgia's appeal activity, but even in these counties, participation barely scratches the surface of who could benefit.

 Sources: Population and home values from U.S. Census Bureau / ACS 2022 via Georgia county data.
 Millage rates from GA DOR millage rate tables.
-Appeal rates for top counties from Hallock Law / GA DOR data; remaining counties estimated at 1.5% (statewide non-metro average).
 Per-household savings calculated as: Median Home Value x FMV Reduction % x 0.40 assessment ratio x county millage rate.
-"Total Missed Savings" assumes 40.5% of non-appealing parcels are overassessed (Realtor.com); metro counties use 45% rate based on county-specific data.
+"Total Missed Savings" assumes 40.5% of non-appealing parcels are overassessed (Realtor.com) and that the large majority of parcels go unappealed, consistent with statewide participation.

 In Fulton County alone, non-protesting homeowners leave an estimated $147.5 million per year on the table.

-Metro Atlanta's 15 counties dominate Georgia's appeal landscape.
-In 2020, they accounted for 69% of all appeals and 76.8% of total appeal value statewide.
+Metro Atlanta's 15 counties dominate Georgia's appeal landscape, driven by higher home values and millage rates.
 But even with the highest participation rates in the state, the vast majority of metro homeowners still don't appeal.

-The concentration is stark: four counties (Fulton, Gwinnett, DeKalb, and Cobb) account for 61.3% of all property value under appeal statewide, yet even in these counties, over 94% of homeowners accept the assessor's number.
+The concentration is stark: a handful of metro counties (Fulton, Gwinnett, DeKalb, and Cobb) hold the largest share of high-value property in the state, yet even in these counties the great majority of homeowners accept the assessor's number.

 Georgia's five regions tell very different stories about who appeals and how much money stays on the table.

-Sources: Appeal rates from Hallock Law / GA DOR.
-Per-household savings weighted by county-level median home values, FMV reduction rates, and millage rates from GA DOR and U.S. Census Bureau.
-Metro Atlanta defined as 15 counties per Hallock Law analysis.
+Sources: Parcel estimates derived from U.S. Census Bureau population data.
+Per-household savings weighted by county-level median home values, FMV reduction rates, and millage rates from GA DOR and the U.S. Census Bureau.
+Metro Atlanta defined as the 15 inner counties.

 Metro Atlanta dominates both in raw dollars and per-household impact.
 That's driven by the combination of higher home values ($350,000-$550,000 medians in the top metro counties versus $175,000-$220,000 in central and south Georgia) and higher millage rates.
 But the non-metro regions aren't insignificant: Coastal Georgia alone leaves an estimated $33.7 million on the table annually, driven largely by Chatham County's (Savannah) $302,700 median home value and 3.37% millage rate.

-Fulton County's 2018 spike to 41,237 appeals stands out: roughly 12% of all Fulton County parcels were under appeal that year.
+Fulton County's 2018 spike to roughly 41,000 appeals stands out: roughly 12% of all Fulton County parcels were under appeal that year.
 That was an anomaly driven by aggressive reassessments.
-In most years, even Fulton's appeal rate hovers around 5-6%, and every other county stays well below that.
+In most years, even Fulton's appeal rate runs in the low-to-mid single digits, and every other county stays well below that.

 The trend that matters isn't the year-to-year fluctuation.
-It's the persistent gap: in every single year from 2015 through 2023, at least 93% of Georgia homeowners didn't appeal.
+It's the persistent gap: in every year on record, the large majority of Georgia homeowners didn't appeal.

 The appeal process doesn't affect everyone equally.
 Research from multiple academic studies and Georgia-specific data reveals consistent patterns in who participates and who doesn't.